docker/docs/compose/compose-file/index.md

-When working with services, swarms, and `docker-stack.yml` files, keep in mind that the tasks (containers) backing a service can be deployed on any node in a swarm, which may be a different node each time the service is updated.
+When working with services, swarms, and `docker-stack.yml` files, keep in mind that the tasks (containers) backing a service can be deployed on any node in a swarm, and this may be a different node each time the service is updated.

 In the absence of having named volumes with specified sources, Docker creates an anonymous volume for each task backing a service.
 Anonymous volumes do not